A Message for Christmas

 Believe and trust.

-It is what we have been studying for the last several months in the SHE believed series with my women’s group (click on links below to read the series).
-We must develop a foundation of trust by believing God’s promises for our life.
+As my book, SHE Believed discusses, we must develop a foundation of trust by believing God’s promises for our life.
 We need to THINK on truth, REMEMBER all God has done, REST in his goodness, UNLOAD our cares, SING songs of praise, SERVE others, and give THANKS.
 These foundational principles will carry us through when the darkness tries to overtake us.
 Why?
 Because these principles point us to God’s promises that are ultimately fulfilled by Jesus.

 “And this is the message [the message of promise] which we have heard from Him and now are reporting to you: God is Light, and there is no darkness in Him at all [no, not in any way].”
 1 John 1:5 AMPC

 Jesus recognized and even warned us that this world was full of trouble.
 We can’t avoid it.
 But, we can be prepared.
 We can build a foundation of trust in Jesus that will carry us through.
 So that we don’t have to be afraid.
 We have nothing to fear because “perfect love casts out fear.”
 1 John 4:18

 He said: “I have told you these things, so that in Me you may have [perfect] peace and confidence.
 In the world you have tribulation and trials and distress and frustration; but be of good cheer [take courage; be confident, certain, undaunted]!
 For I have overcome the world.
 [I have deprived it of power to harm you and have conquered it for you.]”
 John 16:33 AMPC